antonholmquist/easy-serializer-unity/README.md

 ## Usage

-### Preparing the object for serialization
+### 1. Preparing the object for serialization

 First, you need to make sure that the class you want to serialize adheres to one of the two following:

-1. If you want the class to be automatically serialized, marked it with the **SerializableAttribute** as in `ExampleObjectSerializableAttribute.cs`.
+* For automatically serialization, mark the class with the **SerializableAttribute** as in `ExampleObjectSerializableAttribute.cs`.

-2. If you want the class to have fine-grained control of its serialization process, implement the **ISerializable** interface as in `ExampleObjectISerializable.cs`.
+* For a fine-grained serialization process, implement the **ISerializable** interface as in `ExampleObjectISerializable.cs`.

-### Serialization / Deserialization
+### 2. Serialization / Deserialization

 **Serialize object to file**